Cultural relativism

-Cultural relativism is the idea that a person's beliefs and practices should be understood based on that person's own culture.
-Proponents of cultural relativism also tend to argue that the norms and values of one culture should not be evaluated using the norms and values of another.
+Cultural relativism is the view that concepts and moral values must be understood in their own cultural context and not judged according to the standards of a different culture.
+It asserts the equal validity of all points of view and the relative nature of truth, which is determined by an individual or their culture.

-It was established as axiomatic in anthropological research by Franz Boas in the first few decades of the 20th century and later popularized by his students.
-Boas first articulated the idea in 1887: "civilization is not something absolute, but ... is relative, and ... our ideas and conceptions are true only so far as our civilization goes".
-However, Boas did not coin the term.
+The concept was established by anthropologist Franz Boas, who first articulated the idea in 1887: "civilization is not something absolute, but ... is relative, and ... our ideas and conceptions are true only so far as our civilization goes".
+However, Boas did not use the phrase "cultural relativism".
+The concept was spread by Boas' students, such as Robert Lowie.

-The first use of the term recorded in the Oxford English Dictionary was by philosopher and social theorist Alain Locke in 1924 to describe Robert Lowie's "extreme cultural relativism", found in the latter's 1917 book Culture and Ethnology.
+The first use of the term recorded in the Oxford English Dictionary was by philosopher and social theorist Alain Locke in 1924 to describe Lowie's "extreme cultural relativism", found in the latter's 1917 book Culture and Ethnology.

 The term became common among anthropologists after Boas' death in 1942, to express their synthesis of a number of ideas he had developed.
 Boas believed that the sweep of cultures, to be found in connection with any subspecies, is so vast and pervasive that there cannot be a relationship between culture and race.
 Cultural relativism involves specific epistemological and methodological claims.
 Whether or not these claims necessitate a specific ethical stance is a matter of debate.
-The popularization of cultural relativism after World War II was somehow a reaction to such historical events as Nazism, and to colonialism, ethnocentrism and racism more generally.
+Cultural relativism became popularized after World War II in reaction to historical events such as "Nazism, and to colonialism, ethnocentrism and racism more generally."

 In antiquity

 Herodotus (Histories 3.38) observes on the relativity of mores (νόμοι):

-He mentions an anecdote of Darius the Great who illustrated the principle by inquiring about the funeral customs of the Greeks and the Callatiae, peoples from the extreme western and eastern fringes of his empire, respectively.
+Herodotus mentions an anecdote of Darius the Great who illustrated the principle by inquiring about the funeral customs of the Greeks and the Callatiae, peoples from the extreme western and eastern fringes of his empire, respectively.
 They practiced cremation and funerary cannibalism, respectively, and were each dismayed and abhorred at the proposition of the other tribes' practices.

 The works of the Pyrrhonist philosopher Sextus Empiricus detail ancient Greek arguments for cultural relativism as part of the tenth of the Ten Modes of Aenesidemus.